 University of Wisconsin-Madison

 The North American Pollen Database (NAPD) was launched in 1990 by Eric Grimm at the Illinois State Museum, and drew heavily on precursor efforts by Tom Webb and others at Brown University to gather, organize, and map pollen data for the COHMAP and earlier projects.
 The NAPD was then incorporated into the Global Pollen Database and was served from NOAA's Paleoclimatology World Data Service, before becoming one of the founding constituent databases of Neotoma.
+The NAPD remains active and regularly accepts data contributions from the community.

 Lead Data Stewards